rajeshark/discoverdollar-devops-assignment/README.md

 3) connnect to ec2 and use vim /etc/ssh/sshd_config there edit config file such as -PermitRootLogin yes ,-PubkeyAuthentication yes  this make ssh of ci/cd to ec2 machine without password asking

-4) ok evrything seted  in pipeline code main concepts is when triggers comes manes if commit code
+4) ok evrything seted  in pipeline code main concepts is when triggers comes manes if commit code Github action first  cheack wheather the code changes where in frontend folder or backend or docker compose based on changes cases are:
-- 1) Github action first  cheack wheather the code changes where in frontend folder or backend or docker compose based on changes cases are if frontend folder code changes , no backend - only frontend image builded and pushed to docker hub then deploy this changes frotend containers only if no frontend , backend folder code changed - only bacakend image builded and pushed to docker hub and deploy only backend conatiner reamining running same if docker compose file changed then - both frontend and backend images builded and pushed to docker hub deploy latest images form docker hub both frontend and nackend if other then this onlt folder ,files cahnges all other steps in ci-cd skipped result of ci/cd pipeline.
+   - if frontend folder code changes , no backend - only frontend image builded and pushed to docker hub then deploy this changes frotend containers only
+   - if no frontend , backend folder code changed - only bacakend image builded and pushed to docker hub and deploy only backend conatiner reamining running same
+   - if docker compose file changed then - both frontend and backend images builded and pushed to docker hub deploy latest images form docker hub both frontend and nackend
+  - if other then this onlt folder ,files cahnges all other steps in ci-cd skipped result of ci/cd pipeline.

 # step 10 result of ci/cd pipeline